RConsortium/S7/spec/design.md

 `method<-` will perform method validation ensuring that the method is compatible with the generic (i.e. all arguments before `...` have the same names in the same order; if the generic doesn't have `...` all arguments must be same).

-You should only defined a method if you "own" either the generic, or at least one of the classes in the signature.
-This can not be enforced programmatically (because there's no straightforward defintion of ownership), but will be recommended as best practice.
+Documentation will discuss the risks of defining a method when you don't own either the generic or the class.

 `method<-` is designed to work at run-time (not just package build-time) so that methods can be defined when suggested packages are loaded later: